Annie Chandler (swimmer): Early life and family

-Annie's parents are Barbara and Thomas Chandler.
-Her father Tom played football in the NFL, Canadian Football League, and the World Football League.
+Chandler was born on August 21, 1987 to Barbara and Thomas Chandler in San Antonio, Texas, where she attended Winston Churchill High School and swam for Churchill High swim team Coach Al Marks.
+She came from an athletic family, as her father Tom played football in the NFL, Canadian Football League, and the World Football League.
 Her cousin, Scott Chandler, is a former NFL tight end for the New England Patriots.
-She has three brothers named Corey, Ben, and Luke.
-She is married to Matt Grevers, an Olympic Swimmer.
-He proposed to her on the podium at the Missouri Grand Prix on February 11, 2012, and they married on April 6, 2013, in San Antonio, Texas.
+She has three brothers Corey, Ben, and Luke.